zamronypj/urlshort/README.md

 # urlshort

 <h2>What</h2>
-This is a PHP web application to shorten long URL based on Laravel framework.
+This is a PHP web application to shorten long URL.

 <h2>Features</h2>
 It has 2 features: